Online Safety: Social Media Statement

 At The Willows, we are aware of the benefits of social media and accept them as forms of communication for people aged 13 and over.
 We are also aware that these platforms are open to many forms of abuse such as bullying, verbal abuse and grooming.

 As such, we do not expect our pupils to be accessing social media platforms such as WhatsApp, Facebook, Snapchat, TikTok etc. and appreciate your cooperation and understanding.
 As ever, our primary concern is for the safety of your child in this matter.
-Whilst we know that some children in school are accessing these platforms and teach them about staying safe online, we would ask you to reconsider the appropriateness of this.
-All social media platforms have a minimum age of 13 – WhatsApp increased theirs to 16.
+Whilst we know that many children in school are accessing these platforms, we would ask you to reconsider the appropriateness of this.
+All social media platforms have a minimum age of 13 – WhatsApp is 16.
 This age restriction is set to protect your child from unnecessary abuse whilst using the internet.

 We are all unique individuals and know, therefore that it is difficult to make decisions that will please everybody involved, but we feel that it is not acceptable to use social media platforms to make negative statements about children, parents or members of staff that belong to our school family.
-We greatly appreciate you informing us of any groups or individuals who use social media platforms to target children, other parents or staff members so that we can take any necessary action.
-We recognise that the majority of our school community use social media in a sensible and appropriate way and are very grateful for this.
+We greatly appreciate you informing us of any groups or individuals who use social media platforms to target children, other parents or staff members so that we can take any necessary action such as reporting those individuals.
+We recognise that the majority of our school community use social media in a sensible and appropriate way and are very grateful.

 For more information from the Internet Matters website, click here.